 Over here at Whole30 HQ, we’re embracing summer with fresh and delicious grilled recipes that make the most of summer produce.
 We snagged THREE exclusive sneak peek recipes from The Whole Smiths Good Food Cookbook that absolutely fit the bill.

 Today, we’re sharing her recipes for Strawberry + Balsamic Salmon and Grilled Cabbage Steaks, two recipes we think you should put into your regular summertime meal rotation ASAP.
-And as a fun bonus, we’re also featuring her “No’jito” refresher… a refreshing, minty Whole30 compliant beverage perfect for sipping poolside this summer.
+And as a fun bonus, we’re also featuring her “No’jito” refresher… a refreshing, minty Whole30 compatible beverage perfect for sipping poolside this summer.
 Enjoy!

 Strawberry + Balsamic Salmon